alan-andrade/tracker/intro.md

 # Introduction

-Hello
+Hello this is an introduction.
+Yep.
+This is a template as well.

 # Goals

-- Exercise
+- [ ] Exercise
-- Produce content
+- [ ] Produce content
-- Meditate
+- [ ] Meditate